Trial of Socrates: Modern

 In The New Trial of Socrates (2012), an international panel of ten judges held a mock re-trial of Socrates to resolve the matter of the charges levelled against him by Meletus, Anytus, and Lycon, that: "Socrates is a doer of evil and corrupter of the youth, and he does not believe in the gods of the state, and he believes in other new divinities of his own".
 Five judges voted guilty and five judges voted not guilty.
 Limiting themselves to the facts of the case against Socrates, the judges did not consider any sentence, but the judges who voted the philosopher guilty said that they would not have considered the death penalty for him.

 In The Shadows of Socrates: The Heresy, War, and Treachery behind the Trial of Socrates (2024), Matt Gatton offered a new perspective on the trial, based on his reconstruction archeological work that was published in the Oxford Handbook of Light in Archeology (2022).
-Gatton asserts that the impiety charge against Socrates stemmed from his searing critique of Athens’ most hallowed religious ritual—the Mysteries of Eleusis.
+Gatton asserts that the impiety charge against Socrates stemmed from his searing critique of Athens's most hallowed religious ritual—the Mysteries of Eleusis.
 He writes: "Trying to explain what happened to Socrates without talking about the Mysteries of Eleusis is like trying to explain what happened to Galileo without mentioning the Catholic Church."
-Gatton agrees with prior authors that the corrupting the youth charge was the result of the ruinous actions of several of Socrates’ former students, most pointedly Alcibiades and Critias, but Gatton sees Alcibiades’ alleged profanation of the Mysteries of Eleusis as a significant factor.
+Gatton agrees with prior authors that the corrupting the youth charge was the result of the ruinous actions of several of Socrates's former students, most pointedly Alcibiades and Critias, but Gatton sees Alcibiades's alleged profanation of the Mysteries of Eleusis as a significant factor.
 In this respect, both of the charges against Socrates are tied back to the same source.